semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem delete notification documents

-The output of the `sem delete notification` command is similar to the
+The output of the `sem delete notification documents` command is as follows:
-following:

     $ sem delete notification documents
     Notification 'documents' deleted.